 Each Year the PTA organise our very successful MacMillan Coffee Mornings.
 It’s always a good excuse to get together for coffee and cake and this year we raised an amazing £643.80 for this worthwhile charity.

 Thank you to everyone who supported the Jeans for Genes day.
 We raised an amazing £363. for this worthwhile cause.
 Please click on the following link to find out more about the charity http://jeansforgenesday.org/educationalresources.

 WEAR PURPLE FOR SARAH DAY

 Thank you to everyone who contributed to our special day which celebrated the life of our dear friend and colleague Sarah Reeves.
 Everyone looked magnificent in their purple and bright clothes and so far both schools have raised nearly £1,010 between them for The Hospice in the Weald.
-We are also participating in the “Herd of the Hospice” campaign which will raise awareness of this charitable organisation.
-Mrs Perry has been helping the children decorate our “foal” and the finished article will be displayed at the Summer Fair.
+We also participated in the “Herd of the Hospice” campaign which raises awareness of this charitable organisation.
+Mrs Perry helped the children decorate our “foal” and the finished article was displayed at the Summer Fair.

-Jonathan Shea and Ryan Reeves (Sarah's Son) are organising a football tournament for Year One to Year Six children on Sunday 16th July.
-All the proceeds raised will go to Hospice in the Weald and for more information please contact email@example.com.
+Jonathan Shea and Ryan Reeves (Sarah's Son) also organised a football tournament for Year One to Year Six children, with all the proceeds going to Hospice in the Weald.

 BRAKE ROAD SAFETY CHARITY

 Thank you to all the children who have designed a poster for the Brake Road Safety Charity.
 The competition was designed to raise awareness about the dangers of speeding in our community.
 As a school we have discussed road safety with the children, talking about the Green Cross Code; dangers of fast traffic; and benefits of walking and cycling to school.
 Please can you reiterate this with your children at home.